UFO reports and atomic sites

 Since 1947, United States media coverage has speculated that UFO reports might be linked to atomic sites.

 In June 1947, the start of the Cold War led to domestic UFO reports being taken seriously by both military and media.
 On July 6, 1947, media nationwide claimed that the ongoing "flying saucer" craze was linked to "transmutation of atomic energy", though experts later dismissed that claim as gibberish.

-In 1968, Air Force debunker J. Allen Hynek, still reeling from public derision over his claim that a UFO report was caused by swamp gas, floated the suggestion that reports might be tied to atomic phenomenon.
+In 1968, Air Force debunker J. Allen Hynek, in the wake of controversy over his claim that a UFO report had been caused by swamp gas, floated the suggestion that reports might be tied to the atomic phenomenon.

 By the 1990s, legends had spread of UFOs interfering with a missile test and taking a nuclear missile complex offline.
-In the 1964 missile test, deployment of then-classified decoy warheads had been mistaken for UFO interference by a witness who was sworn to silence.
-In 1967, a routine missile complex malfunction happened to coincide with a UFO report.
+In the 1964 missile test, a witness described UFO interference and was sworn to silence.
+It was later explained as the misidentification of then-classified decoy warheads.
+In 1967, a UFO sighting coincided with a missile complex malfunction.
+This was later explained as the result of an EMP test.

 Both anecdotal observations and statistical studies suggest that UFO reports are more common near military or atomic sites.
 The Air Force conducted a rudimentary spatial analysis in the 1950s that seemed to confirm increased UFO reporting around "technologically interesting" sites.
-In 2015, French economists provided the first publicly available statistical analysis confirming that, within their dataset of sightings over France, reports of UFO were correlated with atomic sites to a degree that was highly significant.
-Experts argue this link could simply be due to the unprecedented scrutiny of airspace around strategically important sites, while believers in extraterrestrial space visitors have long suggested that benevolent aliens were concerned about human use of atomic weapons.
+In 2015, French economists provided the first publicly available statistical analysis confirming that, within their dataset of sightings over France, reports of UFO were correlated with atomic sites to a highly significant degree.
+Experts argue that this link could simply be due to the unprecedented scrutiny of airspace around strategically important sites, while believers in extraterrestrial space visitors have long suggested that benevolent aliens were concerned about human use of atomic weapons.